Completed Capital Campaign: The Future is Orange

-In addition to accepting pledges and donations, there will be events and activities to support this fundraising effort over the next few years as the program is developed.
+In addition to accepting pledges and donations, there were events and activities to support this fundraising effort.

 We have a vision for what the future of healthcare looks like in our region.